NumAbelianGroups - Maple Help

 •

-The NumGroups command can compute the number of groups of order n, for n factorable and having one of the following forms: pk, pkq, for k=1,2,3, p2q2, and p2qr, where p, q and r denote distinct primes.
+The NumGroups command can compute the number of groups of order n, for n factorable and having one of the following forms: , , for at most , , and , where , and denote distinct primes.
 The number of groups of (factorable) square-free order can also be computed.

 •